sailthru/stolos/README.md

 Plugins hook arbitrary code into the scheduler.
 By default, the scheduler supports executing bash tasks (which practically supports everything) and, for convenience, Spark (python) tasks.
-If you wished to add another plugin, you should create a file in the scheduler/plugins directory named "xyz_plugin.py."
+If you wish to add another plugin, you should create a file in the scheduler/plugins directory named "xyz_plugin.py."